 Dr. Perlstein received his Medical Degree from the University of Cincinnati and then completed his internship and residency in pediatrics at The New York Hospital, Cornell medical Center in New York City.
 After serving an additional year as Chief Pediatric Resident, he worked as a private practitioner and then was appointed Director of Ambulatory Pediatrics at St. Barnabas Hospital in the Bronx.

-with Down syndrome.
-Other heart defects include
+individuals with Down syndrome.
+These include

 disorder (ADHD), autism spectrum disorders, stereotypical movement disorders,